Peshmerga: Modern era

 In 2014 the Peshmerga had at least 600 women in their ranks.
 The number of women increased significantly during the war against ISIS due to a shortage of manpower and the desire for revenge.
 The Peshmerga have one entirely female brigade.
 In the KDP, these Peshmerga women have been refused access to the frontline and are mostly used in logistics and management positions, while PUK Peshmerga women are deployed on the front lines and are actively engaging in combat.
 Women are paid the same as men.

 Famous female fighters

-Margaret George Malik was an iconic Assyrian guerilla fighter who was given a leading position in important battles such as the Battle of Zawita Valley.
+Margaret George Malik was an iconic Assyrian guerilla fighter and commander within the Peshmerga who was given a leading position in important battles such as the Battle of Zawita Valley.
 She was nicknamed "Joan of Arc of Kurdistan" for the courage she displayed in combat.
-In 1995 Colonel Nahida Rashid created the first women’s Peshmerga unit.
+In 1995 Colonel Nahida Rashid created the first women's Peshmerga unit.
 Other well known female Peshmergas are Hero Ibrahim Ahmad, Amineh Kakabaveh, Pakhshan Zangana, and Kafiya Suleiman.